Accounts Receivable Aging Report

 Why is an Aging Report important?

 As a business, you need to stay on top of your cash flow as well as manage your company's finances.
-Therefore, it is important to prepare aging reports that can help you monitor outstanding receivables and keep track of your customers.
+Therefore, it is important to prepare aging reports that can help you monitor outstanding accounts receivables and keep track of your customers.

 Receiving your collections late can be an issue for your business as they can interrupt the cash flow.
 According to a recent survey, it has been found that 93% of businesses have suffered from late payments, causing a disruption to their cash flow where 40% of them had to delay payments to their suppliers.
 This could impact your supply chain and you will not be able to afford supplies for your business to grow.